A two-layer team-assembly model for invention networks: Introduction

-This paper clarifies the dynamics between inventors and companies from the viewpoint of the network of collaborations.
-There are a vast variety of collaborations.
-However, we can acquire joint-applications of patent data from companies in the United States (US) and Japan (JP) as one kind of collaborations.
-Also, the author created a model to replicate a two-layered network to understand the evolution of a network and offer capabilities of predicting growth in the network.
+Much research has been done on generative models of collaboration networks in order to understand collaboration dynamics \cite{Newman012,Barabasi02,Newman04,Ramasco04}.
+When inventors or authors of papers collaborate, it has been found that they can create higher quality work than those authored by solo authors \cite{Wuchty07}.
+Also, inter-organizational work has more impact than intra-organizational work \cite{Jones08}.
+These previous studies focused on one-layer networks.

+The collaborations in companies are conducted by individuals (i.e., developers or researchers) belonging to the companies.
+At the same time, the inventors seem to be affected by past collaborations between companies.
+Therefore, interdependency of two networks would be exist, i.e., individual and company networks.

+Here, the author proposes a model of two-layer networks, where upper networks are expressed by aggregations of nodes and links belonging to lower networks.
+This model replicates networks extracted from patent data of Japan and the United States in terms of degree distributions.
+Although a lot of previous studies \cite{Jin01,Motter03,Boguna04,Gronlund04,Kimura04,Goldstein05,Li05,Chessa13,Morescalchi13} have investigated two-layered networks, the proposed model can replicate the observed data better in degree distributions than those previous models.
+Also, the model only uses local information, while other models have to use overall information, which is an unrealistic set-up in complex networks.

-The paper is organized as follows.
-The next section presents the data and how inventors and companies are mutually affected in terms of collaboration networks.
-The following section proposes a model and verifies how it can replicate the observed network.
+This paper is organized as follows.
+The next section presents the data used in this study.
+In section \ref{cha:model}, the model is proposed, and how it can replicate the observed networks is verified.
 Finally, a summary is provided.